African Americans in Oregon: Vanport, Portland

 The establishment of Vanport coincided with an unprecedented influx of African-Americans into Oregon, attracted to work in newly federally-desegregated wartime defense industries.
 Due to exclusionary racial laws, the state had a population of fewer than 1,800 Black people in 1940; by 1946 more than 15,000 lived in the Portland area, mostly in Vanport and other segregated housing districts.
-One prewar observer, Portland Urban League secretary Edwin C. Berry, described Portland as a "'northern' city with a 'southern' exposure", arguing that the city shared with southern cities "traditions, attitudes, and things interracial in character."
-Berry argued that prior to the war the city exhibited remarkably unprogressive racial attitudes.
+One prewar observer, Portland Urban League secretary Edwin C. Berry, described Portland as a "'northern' city with a 'southern' exposure", arguing that the city shared with Southern cities "traditions, attitudes, and things interracial in character."
+Berry argued that prior to the war, the city exhibited remarkably unprogressive racial attitudes.

 The hastily constructed wartime development's social and cultural mores had little in common with Portland as a whole.
 Vanport's immigrants imported their particular brands of racism from throughout the country.
-White migrants from the South were the most vocal in opposing the degree of integration that HAP dictated for schools, buses and work sites.
-The Authority was largely unsympathetic to these complaints and at no time was de jure segregation imposed on any of Vanport's facilities.
-When police were called because Black men were dancing with white women at a local event, only the white women were detained and warned that their conduct might lead to a race riot.
+White migrants from the South were the most vocal in opposing the degree of integration that the Housing Authority of Portland (HAP) dictated for schools, buses and work sites.
+The authority was largely unsympathetic to these complaints and at no time was de jure segregation imposed on any of Vanport's facilities.
+When police were called because Black men were dancing with White women at a local event, only the White women were detained and warned that their conduct might lead to a race riot.

 HAP never had any explicit policy advocating segregation; nonetheless, for various reasons de facto segregation was the norm.
 Whites complained when placed near "Black" areas, and segregation of Vanport by neighborhood might as well have been enforced legally.
 Only in 1944 were complaints raised about the segregation situation in the city.
 Reacting to the criticism—and pressure from Eleanor Roosevelt—by April 1944, HAP began placing incoming "Blacks" into the "white" areas of the settlement.
 However, word quickly spread and 63 white residents quickly signed a petition demanding a reversal of the policy.
-Entire buildings were free in the "Black" areas of town, they argued, and after opponents of the integration plan appeared at a HAP meeting the authority decided to resume its previous policies.
+Entire buildings were free in the "Black" areas of town, they argued, and after opponents of the integration plan appeared at a HAP meeting, the authority decided to resume its previous policies.

 The unprecedented level of integration and lack of any major racial incidents or severe tensions did not mean there were no problems.
-Black/white tensions were still a part of Vanport life as well as a problem in relating to Portland.
+Black–White tensions were still a part of Vanport life as well as a problem in relating to Portland.
 A 1943–1944 study published in the American Sociological Review indicates that the top five complaints from Vanport residents included "negroes and whites in same neighborhood", "negroes and whites in same school", and "discrimination against Vanport people by Portlanders".

 Although some of Portland's Black people lived in 53 of the city's 60 census tracts before the war, about half were concentrated in two tracts east of the Willamette River and north of the east–west centerline of the city.
 After the war, much of Portland's Black community remained centered in northeastern parts of the city.